 Lack of Awareness

-On average, only 60% of employees aware that their company has a wellness program.
-It takes a concerted and dedicated campaign to ensure that all employees are aware.
+On average, only 60% of employees are aware that their company has a wellness program.
+It takes a concentrated and dedicated campaign to ensure that all employees are aware.
 It means that employees have to be reminded ongoingly.
 Managers also need to be trained and, often, policies adjusted.

 This also aligns with the point that wellness programs need a dedicated leader and team, depending on the size of the organization, which adds expenses yet improves ROI, like any good investment.
 Many companies have appointed someone to lead wellness programs who still have to deliver on their primary role duties that are not wellness-related, like a Benefits Manager.